What’s the Difference Between Effective Tax Rate and Marginal Tax Bracket?

 Your effective tax rate is the percentage of your total income that you actually pay in income tax.
 Essentially, your effective tax rate is the average rate you pay on every dollar you earn.
 Whereas marginal tax rates are determined by the federal government, effective tax rates vary from individual to individual.

 The first step in determining your effective tax rate is to calculate your total tax liability.
 Next, use an effective tax rate calculator to divide your tax liability by your total income.
 For example, if you end up owing $4,800 in taxes on a total income of $60,000, your effective tax rate is 8% or $4,800 divided by $60,000.

 Marginal Tax Rate vs. Effective Tax Rate

 Your marginal tax rate is the rate of tax you pay on each additional dollar of taxable income that you earn.
-For tax year 2020, there are seven tax rates:
+The IRS has announced six marginal tax rates for tax year 2021: